 - Click and load the video in the editor dashboard to which you wish to add the captions.

-- Before you hit the ‘create‘ button, select captions option available in the list of tools.
+- Before you hit the ‘create‘ button, select the captions option available in the list of tools.

 - Choose the language of your video and click on ‘Proceed.’